SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

 * Acquirer for this service is Swedbank.
 You require a separate Swedbank acquiring number to ensure that payout transactions and regular card transactions are kept separate.
-* You need to have the 3D-secure protocol enabled.
+* You need to have the 3-D Secure protocol enabled.
 * The service is available both through hosted payment pages and through direct API integration.
 * The current implementation is only available for gaming transactions